sonyavibe/portfolio-website/README.md

     <b>03.09</b> - faced a first struggle but successfully overcame it and added a light/dark mode toggle to the page!<br>
     <b>04.09</b> - designed pop-ups for social media links in figma. also am thinking about adding a navigation area and a "get to the top" button🧐<br>
     <b>05.09</b> - designed a brand-new illustration and updated code a little bit<br>
-    <b>06-15.09</b> - went on a trip with family to celebrate my birthday. parallel to the adventures was figuring out how flex elements work + developed ui for pop-ups with sm links<br>
+    <b>06-15.09</b> - went on a trip with family to celebrate my birthday. parallel to the adventures was figuring out how flex elements work<br>
     <b>16.09</b> - started making my site adaptive to the dimentions of the browser!<br>
     <b>18.09</b> - had a little mental breakdown and decided to approach responsiveness from another perspective and succeeded! finished putting up mobile version and @media stuff >:)<br>
     <b>19.09</b> - yay i finished with crafting the responsive versions!!<br>